kanthorlabs/kanthorq/website/docs/003-concepts/003-event.md

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';

-`Event` is an entity that represents a data transfer object (DTO) between publishers and streams in KanthorQ.
-It is similar with HTTP request in client-server commication over HTTP or proto definition in gRPC.
+An `Event` in KanthorQ represents a data transfer object (DTO) used to communicate between publishers and streams.

-There is the definition of the `Event` in different places in KanthorQ

 <Tabs>
   <TabItem value="go" label="Go" default>